Ned Price: Biden administration

-On January 20, 2021, Price assumed office as the Spokesperson for the United States Department of State in the Biden administration; he is the first openly gay person in this post.
+On January 20, 2021, Price assumed office as the Spokesperson for the United States Department of State in the Biden administration; he was the first openly gay person in this post.

 In March 2021, Price stated that the U.S. has "serious concerns" about the International Criminal Court's (ICC) investigation into war crimes committed during the 2014 War in Gaza.
 Price stated that the ICC has "no jurisdiction over this matter" and is "unfairly" targeting Israel, His statement is consistent with Trump's executive order 13928, which denies the jurisdiction of ICC over the United States and its allies.

+Price also raised concerns when he used the "America First" trope of Donald Trump to justify ban on vaccine raw materials to India.

-In February 2022, Price engaged with a journalist over the Biden administration's claims about Ukraine.
-In the exchange, which was widely circulated, Price said that Russia was planning to stage an attack as a pretext for war; he provided no evidence to support the assertion, despite multiple questions from a veteran Associated Press reporter.
+On February 6, 2022, Price engaged in a heated exchange with Associated Press (AP) reporter Matt Lee over the Biden administration's claims about Ukraine.
+In the exchange, which was widely circulated, Price said that Russia was planning to stage an attack as a pretext for war; he provided no evidence to support the assertion, despite multiple questions from the AP reporter.
 On February 24, 2022, Russia invaded Ukraine after a series of attempted pretexts.

+In December 2022, Ned Price said that Azerbaijan's blockade of Nagorno-Karabakh has serious humanitarian consequences and called on Azerbaijan to restore free movement through the Lachin corridor.

+Price resigned as Department Spokesperson on March 17, 2023, and shortly thereafter took up his role as Senior Advisor to Secretary of State Blinken.

+In February 2024, he was appointed by President Biden to his current role as the Deputy to the U.S. Representative to the United Nations, Linda Thomas-Greenfield.